joaovalente1990/CV_Generator_Backend_Node_Postgres/README.md

 # CV_Generator_Backend_Node_Postgres

-Backend of the CV_Generator Project.
+Backend of a CV generator, built with Node and Postgres.